kindled

 双语例句

-他的残暴激起了我们的愤怒。 - At the last of the clubs he and I were kindled by a great flame of patriotism.
+- At the last of the clubs he and I were kindled by a great flame of patriotism.

-他的演说激起了他们的勇气。 - In a word, the gold rush kindled the flame of the modern civilization in alaska.
+他使壁炉的木头燃起来了。 - In a word, the gold rush kindled the flame of the modern civilization in alaska.

-总之,淘金热点燃了阿拉斯加现代文明的火种。 - The rising sun kindled the castle.
+总之,淘金热点燃了阿拉斯加现代文明的火种。 - The moon kindled the countryside.